Workflows Explained

 Versioned Configuration

 Workflows are versioned independently from the functions they contain.
-Each time you update a workflow's structure (changing functions or relationships), a new version is created.
+Each time you update a workflow's structure (changing nodes or edges), a new version is created.
 This means:

 • Existing integrations continue working on their version